BuffMulugeta/configure-ad/README.md

 ![34](https://github.com/user-attachments/assets/9d812d16-c696-4a51-a640-41ac11b2a304)

-14) Utilizing client-1 We attempt to log in with the disabled account and get an error message stating the User account is diabled.
+15) Utilizing client-1 We attempt to log in with the disabled account and get an error message stating the User account is disabled.